nwidger/nwidger.github.io/content/post/org-reveal.md

 Generate your presentation by running `C-c C-e R R`.
 Once it's finished, there should be a new `presentation.html` file.
 Just open it in your browser to view your presentation!
+Press `f` to go fullscreen or `Esc` to see the slide overview.